mapsforge/mapsforge/docs/Rendertheme.md

 </rendertheme>
 ```

-Syntax and semantics of render-theme files are similar but not identical to [Osmarender rule files](http://wiki.openstreetmap.org/wiki/Osmarender/Rules).
+Syntax and semantics of render-theme files are similar but not identical to [Osmarender rules](http://wiki.openstreetmap.org/wiki/Osmarender/Rules).
 A formal render-theme description exists as an *XML schema document*, it can be found in the [repository](https://github.com/mapsforge/mapsforge/blob/master/resources/renderTheme.xsd).
 If an invalid render-theme is submitted to the map library, an `org.xml.sax.SAXException` will be thrown during XML parsing.

 ## Rules